-- 11.3 Circle Housing Merton Priory (CHMP) is the majority landowner of the estates, owning about 60% of the three estates following Stock Transfer from the Council in 2010.
-CHMP will deliver any regeneration proposals as part of their requirement to achieve better housing standards on the three estates, known as Decent Homes.
-CHMP, as part of the wider Circle Housing Group, is one of the largest Housing Associations in the UK. - 11.4 As a result of initial stock condition surveys and financial planning work, CHMP discovered that significant refurbishment and maintenance work, as well as financial investment, was required to achieve the necessary improvements in standards.
+- 11.4 Clarion is the majority landowner of the estates, owning about 60% of the three estates following Stock Transfer from the Council in 2010.
+Clarion will deliver any regeneration proposals as part of their requirement to achieve better housing standards on the three estates, known as Decent Homes.
+Clarion is one of the largest Housing Associations in the UK. - 11.5 As a result of initial stock condition surveys and financial planning work, Clarion discovered that significant refurbishment and maintenance work, as well as financial investment, was required to achieve the necessary improvements in standards.
 This was as a consequence of a history of reactive repairs rather than proactive or comprehensive refurbishment.
-CHMP therefore began a comprehensive review exercise across all their estates within the Borough to determine whether it might be more beneficial and sustainable to replace homes in the poorest condition with new properties.
-Consideration was given to the condition of the properties over a 50year period, which was based on the length of CHMP's financial modelling. - 11.5 All the CHMP Estates in Merton were assessed to determine the impact of upgrading homes to the Decent Homes Merton Standard.
-This included consideration of: - Capacity of existing stock to meet current and future housing needs e.g. overcrowding, older people, demand for adapted properties, etc. - Condition of the existing stock and historic / projected maintenance issues and costs - Community safety and reported crime - Indices of deprivation, including super output area level identification of areas in decline. - 11.6 The above work was augmented by further reviews based on the deliverability of potential regeneration programmes on each of the estates.
-This review included: - Scope for increasing the number of homes on site - Access and site constraint issues - Income generation potential and future sales values and demand - Contribution to future housing supply - Proximity to public transport and other infrastructure.
+Clarion therefore began a comprehensive review exercise across all their estates within the Borough to determine whether it might be more beneficial and sustainable to replace homes in the poorest condition with new properties.
+Consideration was given to the condition of the properties over a 50year period, which was based on the length of Clarion's financial modelling. - 11.6 All the Clarion Estates in Merton were assessed to determine the impact of upgrading homes to the Decent Homes Merton Standard.
+This included consideration of: - Capacity of existing stock to meet current and future housing needs e.g. overcrowding, older people, demand for adapted properties, etc. - Condition of the existing stock and historic / projected maintenance issues and costs - Community safety and reported crime - Indices of deprivation, including super output area level identification of areas in decline.

-11.7 These two work streams were combined and clearly identified Eastfields, High Path and Ravensbury as the three estates within CHMP's ownership with the most viable regeneration potential.
-The regeneration of the estates offers the opportunity for CHMP to explore the potential for creating new, high quality and sustainable affordable housing for the people of Merton.
+- 11.7 The above work was augmented by further reviews based on the deliverability of potential regeneration programmes on each of the estates.
+This review included: - Scope for increasing the number of homes on site - Access and site constraint issues - · Income generation potential and future sales values and demand - Contribution to future housing supply - Proximity to public transport and other infrastructure. - These two work streams were combined and clearly identified Eastfields, High Path and Ravensbury as the three estates within Clarion's ownership with the most viable regeneration potential.
+The regeneration of the estates offers the opportunity for Clarion to explore the potential for creating new, high quality and sustainable affordable housing for the people of Merton.
 As a result, the lives of the residents on the Estate could be significantly enhanced, by overcoming inequalities faced by those living within the existing poor quality housing.
 The delivery of wider regeneration benefits to the surrounding area could also be realised.